#101: Adding a full featured Python environment to Visual Studio Code Transcript

 43:45 Don Jayamanne: Just shell out and capture it.
 How much time did you spend on getting this all up and running do you think?
 How long from December till it's more or less looking like what it is now?

-43:57 Michael Kennedy: Around May it was, we had quite a lot of the capabilities built in apart from running unit tests and adding support for Pyspark and Jupiter.
+43:57 Michael Kennedy: Around May it was, we had quite a lot of the capabilities built in apart from running unit tests and adding support for Pyspark and Jupyter.
 Until then there was plenty of support for linters, debugging and code formatting.
 I would say half of it around May and then the remainder was completed around November of last year.
 Just under a year, it took just under a year to complete everything.

 44:29 Don Jayamanne: That was mostly you, right?